W-zrd/W-zrd/README.md

 # 💫 About Me:
 👋 Hello Humanzz!
-I'm Haikal<br>💻 I love diving into Linux and Penetration Testing<br>📫 You can reach me through my Email: flxnzz_47@protonmail.com
+I'm Haikal<br>💻 I'm digitally overdosed on Linux and love diving into Penetration Testing<br>📫 You can reach me through my Email: flxnzz_47@protonmail.com

 ## 🌐 Socials: